Hot Buttered Rum

 • Don't be tempted to skip the whipped cream!
 As it melts into the drink, it makes it dreamy creamy.

-• The batter can stash in the fridge until you are ready to make your next cocktail.
+• The batter can be stashed in the fridge until you are ready to make your next cocktail.

 Nutrition